-Health data is particularly sensitive: There are only few things that scare people more than the news that this highly personal information may have fallen into the wrong hands.
-It’s a horror scenario that patients and healthcare institutions are confronted with time and again, however, because cybercriminals have no scruples.
+Health data is particularly sensitive: There are only a few things that scare people more than the news that this highly personal information may have fallen into the wrong hands.
+It’s a horror scenario that patients and healthcare institutions are confronted with time and again because cyber criminals have no scruples.
 One of the most serious incidents in recent years was the attempted blackmail of the Finnish psychotherapy company Vastaamo, at the end of which some 30,000 treatment records were freely available on the net.
-According to a recent study by Kaspersky the loss of patient and company data is considered one of the most significant cyberthreats in the Swiss healthcare sector.
+According to a recent study by Kaspersky, losing patient and company data is considered one of the most significant cyber threats in the Swiss healthcare sector.
 Clinerion, a company specialising in medical informatics, has therefore opted for particularly secure two-factor authentication compliant with the FIDO standard (Fast Identity Online) to protect its data.
 In addition to the added security, this also enables passwordless login.
 Nevis was chosen as the partner for the project.

-Clinerion’s Patient Network Explorer is a tool that optimises patient recruitment for clinical trials by making the search and identification of potential candidates more efficient.
-Researchers can use the cloud application to display search results for suitable patient groups, for example for clinical trials of new pharmaceutical products.
+Clinerion’s Patient Network Explorer is a tool that optimises patient recruitment for clinical trials by making searching and identifying potential candidates more efficient.
+Researchers can use the cloud application to display search results for suitable patient groups, for example, for clinical trials of new pharmaceutical products.
 These also serve as a basis for enquiries to the hospitals in the network.

-The clinics have their own servers for patient data that has been anonymised in accordance with GDPR and which must be reconciled.
+The clinics have their own servers for patient data that has been anonymised per GDPR and must be reconciled.
 The patients’ data is not stored in the cloud itself; rather, the systems exchange data with each other when requests are made.
 During this process, it must be ensured at all times that no one can log into the Patient Network Explorer without authorisation and access data.

-As a new security factor in the login process, Clinerion (in cooperation with Nevis) has introduced two-factor authentication according to the FIDO standard.
-It is available in both Android and iOS in a version of the Nevis Mobile App that has been branded with Clinerion’s corporate identity.
+Clinerion (in cooperation with Nevis) has introduced two-factor authentication according to the FIDO standard as a new security factor in the login process.
+It is available in Android and iOS in a version of the Nevis Mobile App branded with Clinerion’s corporate identity.
 The Nevis Authentication Cloud allows passwordless login, which makes the user’s daily work easier.